VerifiedInc/VerifiedInc.github.io/README.md

 ### Deployment

-**Important:** Publishing to `master` will publish to [docs.unumid.co](https://docs.unumid.co/)!
+**Important:** Publishing to `mastacker` will publish to [docs.unumid.co](https://docs.unumid.co/)!
 Please don't publish any documentation by pushing directly to `master`.
 If one wants to see the deployment they can run locally using `yarn start` or one can deploy to a different branch like `private` using:

 ```console
 GIT_USER=<Your GitHub username> DEPLOYMENT_BRANCH=private USE_SSH=true yarn deploy